vercel/next.js/UPGRADING.md

 ## Breaking Changes

+#### `@zeit/next-typescript` is no longer necessary

+Next.js will now ignore usage `@zeit/next-typescript` and warn you to remove it.
+Please remove this plugin from your `next.config.js`.

+Usage of [`fork-ts-checker-webpack-plugin`](https://github.com/Realytics/fork-ts-checker-webpack-plugin/issues) should also be removed from your `next.config.js`.

 #### `next/dynamic` no longer renders "loading..." by default while loading

 Dynamic components will not render anything by default while loading.
 You can still customize this behavior by setting the `loading` property: